oddbird/oddleventy/content/blog/2022/cascade-layers-polyfill.md

 If you’re ready to get started, here are the first steps to get going.

-Begin with installing the PostCSS Cascade layers plugin into your project:
+Begin by installing the PostCSS Cascade Layers plugin into your project:

 ```bash
 npm install postcss @csstools/postcss-cascade-layers --save-dev